madara1319/CodilityTrainingTasks/CyclicRotation/readme.md

-# My attemp at Codility BinaryGap task
+# My attemp at Codility CyclicRotation task

-I tried to do the Codility BinaryGap task, the tests on the codility website seem to have gone correctly :)
+I tried to do the Codility CyclicRotation task, total score for is 62%, the correctness tests: single; small2 & maximal need to be look up to for the code review and revision